Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Joey.
 That's a good name.

 Josephina.
-Josefina works too.
+Josefina works, too.

 Wait, no, but you guys are okay with that?
 I feel like that usually wouldn't be okay.

-You guys would call people like that, like, weird, but they're just like having fun, right?
+You guys would call people like that, like, weird, but they're just, like, having fun, right?

-is that it's an arbitrary line.
+It's an arbitrary line.
 No, the crazy thing that happened in our society is we all started to pretend that, like, the farce was reality, and that's when you take it a little bit too far.

 I think some fellas think they're ladies or they watch too much porn or whatever, but they shouldn't.
-It's bad for them, and they should be tethered to reality.
+It's bad for them and they should be tethered to reality.

 What's your top topic?
-Okay, my next topic is the incel male loneliness epidemic is self-imposed.
+Okay, my next topic is: the incel male loneliness epidemic is self-imposed.

 That was the incel crowd.
+Okay, that's good.

 Adam?
 My last one is.